The law states that a customer must be at least 21 years of age to purchase alcohol.

 - Feel for raised edges, glue lines or bumpy surfaces by the photo or birth date.
 Uneven surfaces often indicate tampering.
 Feel for cut-out or pasted information.

 - Check the thickness of the ID.
 Check to see if it was re-laminated after changing some of the information.

 - Photograph: Does it look like the person in front of you?
 Hairstyles and makeup can change, so focus your attention on the person's eyes, nose and chin.
 When checking men with beards or mustaches, cover the facial hair portion of the photo and concentrate on the eyes, nose or ears.

-- Height and weight: Do they reasonably match the person?
+- Height: Does the height listed reasonably match the person?